korcankaraokcu/PINCE/README.md

   * **Modify on the fly:** PINCE lets you modify registers on the fly.
 Unlike CE, you can also change XMM and FPU registers. **[Done]**
 - **Debugging** **[Working on it]**
   * Has basic debugging features such as stepping, stepping over, execute till return, break, continue.
 Has also basic breakpoints.
 Check wiki for instructions
   * **Chained Breakpoints:** Just like CE, PINCE lets you set multiple, connected breakpoints at once.
-If an event(such as condition modification or deletion) happens one of the breakpoints, other connected breakpoints will get affected as well **[Done]**
+If an event(such as condition modification or deletion) happens in one of the breakpoints, other connected breakpoints will get affected as well **[Done]**
 - **Code Injection** **[Working on it]**
   * **Run-time injection:** Only .so injection is supported for now.
 In Memory View window, click Tools->Inject .so file to select the .so file.
 An example for creating .so file can be found in "libPINCE/Injection/".
 PINCE will be able to inject single line instructions or code caves in near future **[Partially Done?]**
 - **GDB Console** **[Done]**